AdobeDocs/analytics.en/help/implement/js-implementation/c-mplementation-plug-ins/getqueryparam.md

 `s.campaign=s.getQueryParam('cid')`

 In this example, if the user arrived at a landing page on your site where the URL was [!DNL https://www.yoursite.com/index.html?cid=123456], then *`s.campaign`* would receive a value of *123456*.
-This could be seen using the [!DNL DigitalPulse] Debugger, which should show *v0=123456* as part of the image request.
+This could be seen using the [!DNL DigitalPulse] [!UICONTROL Debugger], which should show *v0=123456* as part of the image request.

 >[!NOTE]
 >